STAIRlab/sees/docs/library/1_Modeling/Uniaxial_Material/metalic/668-SteelMPF.md

 # SteelMPF

-<p>This command is used to construct a uniaxialMaterial
+This command is used to construct a uniaxialMaterial
 <strong>SteelMPF</strong> (Kolozvari et al., 2015), which represents the
 well-known uniaxial constitutive nonlinear hysteretic material model for steel proposed by Menegotto and Pinto (1973), and extended by Filippou et al. (1983) to include isotropic strain hardening effects.

+:::{apidoc="opensees.uniaxial.SteelMPF"}
 ```tcl
 uniaxialMaterial SteelMPF $mattag $fyp $fyn $E0 $bp $bn
         $R0 $cR1 $cR2 < $a1 $a2 $a3 $a4 >